Alternatives to Docusign®: Pricing, pros & cons, use cases

 Top limitations of Signeasy

-• Limited integrations available: As of January 23, 2026, there are 11 integrations listed on Signeasy’s Integrations page.7 Notable Signeasy integrations include HubSpot, Microsoft SharePoint, Microsoft Outlook, Microsoft Teams, and Google Workspace.
+• Limited integrations available: As of May 2026, there are 10 integrations listed on Signeasy’s Integrations page.
+Notable Signeasy integrations include HubSpot, Microsoft SharePoint, Microsoft Outlook, Microsoft Teams, and Google Workspace.
 Depending on the use case, enterprise organizations will need to evaluate eSignature vendors that offer integrations with common industry platforms such as Salesforce, nCino, Guidewire, Pega, Smart Communications, Workday, and more.

 Important details

-• SMB focus: As of January 23, 2026, 69% of Signeasy’s G2 reviews are from small business9.
+• SMB focus: As of May 2026, 69% of Signeasy’s G2 reviews are from small business.
 While enterprise organizations may be challenged to find the features, expertise, and support they require from a vendor focused on SMB clients, this is an up-and-coming vendor that we expect will grow upmarket in the future.

 • Major Player: Signeasy received recognition in 2023 as a Major Player in the 2023 IDC MarketScape Worldwide eSignature Software Vendor Assessment.
 Leaders in this report include vendors such as Docusign, Adobe, and OneSpan.